When my first born arrived in 2002, I was totally and utterly besotted.

 I knew I would dearly love my new baby, there was no question about it.
-But the undivided time I had shared with my daughter for the first two years of her life, it would have to be halved and shared, right?
+But the undivided time I’d shared with my daughter for the first two years of her life, it would have to be halved and shared, right?

-I finally came across the most beautiful poem, which turned around my thoughts quick smart!
-I printed out the poem and stuck it to my fridge.
+One day while I was busy worrying, I came across the most beautiful poem called ‘Loving Two’, which hit me right in the feels.
+I printed out the poem and stuck it on my fridge.

 I walk along holding your 2-year-old hand, basking in the glow of our magical relationship.
 Suddenly I feel a kick from within, as if to remind me that our time alone is limited.
 And I wonder: how could I ever love another child as I love you?